 ANXIETY: I'll lay the anxiety stumbling block to rest.
-Although I haven’t participated in a Skype/Hangout like the ones mentioned here, I'll bet that it will generally be a positive experience for everyone involved:
+I have participated in a lots of Zoom/Meets like the ones mentioned here, I'll bet that it will generally be a positive experience for everyone involved:

-PERCEIVED LACK OF TECHNICAL ABILITY: Skypes are really easy to set up, too.
-They mostly consist of connecting your webcam (if it isn't already embedded in your computer), adding the participating class's Skype/Google Hangout account and testing the connection.
+PERCEIVED LACK OF TECHNICAL ABILITY: Mystery video calls are really easy to set up, too.
+They mostly consist of connecting your webcam (if it isn't already embedded in your computer), adding the participating class's Zoom/Google Meet account and testing the connection.
 If the other teacher has done video chats before, he/she may be able to give you some guidance.

 Plus, much like almost any app or site, there's very little you can do wrong to break it or mess it up.
 Jump in and give it a shot, and if you can't figure something out, there's always Google!

 LACK OF TIME: This can be an excuse not to try anything.
 The truth is that we make time for what we want to make time for.
 I took a few minutes here and there over the course of a weekend to gather the information I needed about video chatting.
 If we want to make a difference in our students' lives and provide them opportunities to grow and experience new things, we make it happen.